MaanasSathaye/retrovibed/README.md

 user friendly and easy to manage.
 It provides the ability to manage and share content within a personal library with the world and allows users to sign up for at cost cloud backup functionality.

-It allow supports community rss feeds of content, like linux ISOs, AI models, and public interest archives that you can subscribe to and donate your storage towards enabling distribution and resist censorship, all while remaining anonymous (not yet audited, best effort).
+It allow supporting communities via subscribing rss feeds of content, like linux ISOs, AI models, and public interest archives that you can subscribe to and donate your storage towards enabling distribution and resist censorship, all while remaining anonymous (not yet audited, best effort).

 #### features